luoyizhi516/Tencent_WWF/README.md

 ### Final_data_building
 This folder contains the code for the building of the final data for training.
 Generally two diffenrent kinds of data splitting rule were made.
 ### Final_data_stat
-This folder store the frame and video-level information for splitted samples inluding modality, numbers, path, categories, etc.
+This folder stores the frame and video-level information for splitted samples inluding modality, numbers, path, categories, etc.